Edit in GitHubLog an issue

 Option 2: using triggers and rules

-The second option is to create a trigger and a rule that calls the worker action.
-This will work as long as you can make the call using a POST method.
-If you need a GET, then you have to use Option 1.
+Another way to set up an asynchronous call is to create a trigger and a rule to call the action.
+This will work only for calls using a POST method; if you need a GET, use Option 1.

-Here is the code (we will use the my-worker action from earlier):
+Here is the code, using the my-worker action from above:

 Copied to your clipboard